Bogin, Munns & Munns P.A.

 When you and your child’s other parent are not parenting in the same household, it is important to have a child custody arrangement in place.
 Doing so can help protect your children and maintain the stability they need during this difficult time.

-If you are unable to come to a child custody arrangement on your own, you may need a Gainesville child custody lawyer at Bogin, Munns & Munns to advocate for your rights and that of your children.
+If you are unable to come to a child custody arrangement on your own, you may need a Gainesville family law lawyer at Bogin, Munns & Munns to advocate for your rights and that of your children.
 A team member can discuss the details of your specific case and help you explore your legal options.

 Types of Child Custody in Gainesville